iknowjason/GHOSTSPlayground/README.md

 **Customize Windows DC Server:**

-To customize DC, you can modify the AD domain, local admin/password, WinRM username/password, the AMI instance and size in ```dc.tf```.
+To customize DC, you can modify the AD domain, local Adminstrator username/password, WinRM username/password, the AMI instance and size in ```dc.tf```.
 The ```ad_users.csv``` file includes all Domain users, groups, and OUs that attempt to get loaded into AD.

 **Teraform Output:**